2017–18 snooker season: Players

 The top 64 players from the prize money rankings after the 2017 World Championship, and the 31 players earning a two-year card the previous year automatically qualified for the season (Rouzi Maimaiti has resigned his membership).
 Next, eight places were allocated to the top 8 on the One Year Ranking List who have not already qualified for the Main Tour.
-Another two players came from the EBSA Qualifying Tour Play-Offs, and a further 12 places were available through the Q School (four Event 1 winners, four Event 2 winners, and four best-ranked players in the Order of Merit).
+Another two players came from the EBSA Qualifying Tour Play-Offs, and a further places were available through the 2017 Q School, four from each of the two events and the four best-ranked players in the Order of Merit.
 The rest of the places on to the tour came from amateur events and national governing body (NGB) nominations.
 Hamza Akbar received a tour card as a special dispensation in place of America's nomination.

 The list of all professional players in the 2017/2018 season consist of 131 players, including the standard field of the 128 players and three invitational tour cards (James Wattana has second year of a two-year invitational tour card while Jimmy White and Ken Doherty were awarded the new two-year permission).
 Beginning from this season, players with invitational tour cards are eligible to compete in any ranking event.
 These players are seeded after main tour professionals, but above amateur top ups taken from the Q School ranking list.